jacblo/CharaChorder-software-alternative/README.md

 # CharaChorder-software-alternative
  a software version of the CharaChorder for any keyboard

+# Chord notes
+chords must use perfect spelling only pressing the keys in the word. chords can be typed in quick succession.

 # Usage
 1. isntalling pynput with pip
 2. start the script